 This has some severe implications on our ability to focus.

 When focusing, our brain is trying to filter out extra stimuli (bottom-up) and focus on what we’re trying to achieve (top-down) at any given time.

 For example, it requires a lot of top-down processing for me to sit down and write this article.
-I’m making a lot of assumptions, connecting dots and setting goals for each section.
+I’m making many assumptions, connecting dots and setting goals for each section.

-However, when I go to write, I’m presented with varying degrees of physical clutter within a few metres radius from where I’m sitting.
+However, when I write, I’m presented with varying degrees of physical clutter within a few metres radius from where I’m sitting.

-While focusing on this article, my brain is also processing everything I can see next to my computer, random noises and smells.
+While focusing on this article, my brain also processes everything I can see next to my computer, random noises and smells.